aaroncraigongithub/safe-together-client/README.md

-# stronger-together-client
+# safe-together-client
-Client app for the Stronger Together app.
+Client app for the Safe Together app.